 --date {T or F} Adds a date and time stamp to the output file.
-This can be useful e.g. if installed) instead of the legacy blastall engine.
-By default, blastall is used
+This can be useful e.g. if cause overwriting of important data.
+Off (F) by default.

 Metaxa is part of a pipeline where input files with the same name could